csc301-winter-2019/project-team-02/deliverables/README.md

 ## Key Features
 * Users can send their location using the app to report where a homeless person is.
-* Users can fill out details about the homeless person before reporting them.
+* Users are required to fill out details of the homeless person before submitting in order to help authorities identify the specific individual.
+User Location and Drop Pin both redirect to the form a user would have to fill out.
 * Users from Street To Homes can view a map and see point markers overlayed on the map which represent where users of the app have submitted locations of homeless people.
 * This map is live-updating, so no refresh required.
 * Clicking on a point marker on the map brings up detailed information about the homeless person at that location.